genepattern/tfsites.AnnotateAndVisualizeTFSites/docs/v1/index.md

 ## Introduction

-`annotateAndVisualizeTfSites` annotates transcription factor binding sites across a DNA sequence.
+`AnnotateAndVisualizeTfSites` annotates transcription factor binding sites across a DNA sequence.
 Multiple transcription factors can be analyzed.
 Each binding site is labeled with the TF name and a unique binding site ID.
 If a relative affinity dataset from defineTfSites is provided for a transcription factor, the affinity of this site will be labeled and the intensity of the binding site’s color will be proportional to the affinity.

 ## Methodology